-Net cash provided by financing activities during the first half of fiscal 2013 was \$5.1 million.
-On April 24, 2013, we entered into a new credit agreement and borrowed \$15.0 million under the revolving credit facility, which we used, together with cash on hand, to repay in full all indebtedness outstanding under the previous credit agreement, whereupon such agreement was terminated.
+Net cash used by financing activities during the fiscal year-to-date period ended September 28, 2013 was \$1.3 million.
+On April 24, 2013, we entered into a credit agreement and borrowed \$15.0 million under the revolving credit facility, which we used, together with cash on hand, to repay in full all indebtedness outstanding under the previous credit agreement, whereupon such agreement was terminated.
 During the second quarter of fiscal 2013, we borrowed an additional \$2.3 million under the multi-currency portion of the credit agreement.
-We repaid \$12.2 million during the second quarter of fiscal 2013.
-Partially offsetting the cash provided by financing activities was cash used in financing activities primarily for the redemption of \$0.2 million in vested employee restricted shares for tax withholdings, offset by \$0.2 million received upon the exercise of stock options.
+We repaid \$12.2 million during the second quarter of fiscal 2013 and the remaining \$5.1 million during the third quarter of fiscal 2013.
+Partially offsetting the cash provided by financing activities was cash used in financing activities primarily for the repurchase of stock of \$0.6 million and the redemption of \$0.2 million in vested employee restricted shares for tax withholdings, partially offset by \$0.2 million received upon the exercise of stock options.
+Additionally, NeuCo paid in full a note payable of \$0.7 million during the third quarter of fiscal 2013.